ajinkyabh2203/watchive/README.md

 https://github.com/user-attachments/assets/61130687-4a40-46b4-8ea0-9ccbc62a2a58

-WatchHive is an innovative web application designed to help you explore movies effortlessly.
-Navigate through various genres, get detailed movie information, and discover new favorites with personalized recommendations.
+**Watchive is an innovative web application designed to help you explore movies effortlessly.
+Navigate through various genres, get detailed movie information, and discover new favorites with personalized recommendations.**

 ## Features ✨